MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-apps.md

 ## View and approve user requests to unblock apps

-Users can send a request to the IT admins to allow a blocked app available for use.
+Users can send a request to make a blocked app available for use.
+The request is sent to the IT admin, who can view and manage user requests in the Teams admin center.

   :::image type="content" source="media/App-details1.png" alt-text="Place a request for blocked apps approval":::